Hopewell Valley Central High School: Academics

-• Science:
+Hopewell Valley Central High School offers 26 different AP courses, as well as three dual-enrollment courses in conjunction with Syracuse University.

+Science

 The HVCHS Envirothon Team placed first in the 11th Annual New Jersey Envirothon Competition at the School of Conservation in Stokes State Forest.
 The team then represented the state of New Jersey and placed third in the National Envirothon held at West Virginia Wesleyan College.

-Visual and performing arts

 Performing arts

 The high school music program is on an upward trend.
 It has been twice named a finalist in the Grammy Foundation's Grammy Signature Schools program.
 In 2004, the program was named to the American Music Conference's list of the "Best 100 Communities for Music Education in America".
 The NAMM organization has recognized the school's music program on multiple occasions, including both 2009 and 2010.

 In regional and national competitions, the band, choir, and orchestra have been recognized for excellence.
 The choir program has received top ratings at festivals since 2002 and was selected for the 2006 National Choral Invitational Festival of Gold in New York City.
 The choirs were treated to a one-week workshop with choral composer Stephen Hatfield.
 The symphonic band has worked with several musical notables, including the Dallas Brass and Houston-based composer Michael Story.

 The Marching Black and Gold, an extracurricular marching band established in 2007, has achieved top ratings in many area competitions.
 The band performs at varsity football games, participates in Memorial Day parades and other celebrations in Hopewell Valley, and has traveled to participate at Festival Disney in Florida and other locations across the eastern United States.
 Alumni of the Marching Black and Gold have gone on to join prestigious marching bands at colleges and universities across the US.
 Some have participated in drum and bugle corps associated with Drum Corps International and Drum Corps Associates.

 The school offers a four-year, sequential, curricular program in theater arts.
 An 865-seat Performing Arts Center opened at the high school in 2003, and is now used by the community and music programs in the district.
 Graduates of Hopewell's Performing Arts programs have gone on to major in various performing arts fields in college.